nkanderson/ECE510-challenges/challenge-18/README.md

 To begin, the [SystemVerilog code from Challenge 15](../challenge-15/) was converted to Verilog using the tool [sv2v](https://github.com/zachjs/sv2v), which is explicitly for the purpose of generating synthesizable code.
 OpenLane2 was installed as described in their [documentation](https://openlane2.readthedocs.io/en/latest/getting_started/newcomers/index.html#installation), and the provided basic example was synthesized.
 From there, using the example `config.json`, a project-specific `config.json` was created and the command `openlane config.json` was run from within the `nix-shell` `openlane` environment.

 Synthesis failed at a number of stages.
 The first of which required an increase in the `DIE_AREA` in `config.json`.
 The `openlane` command took a significant amount of time to run through steps such as stage 6, where `yosys` synthesis was performed.
-Eventually there were consistent failures at stage 59, and troubleshooting was initiated.
+Eventually there were consistent failures at stage 59, and troubleshooting was initiated, discussed further below in [challenges](#challenges).

 ## Challenges

 The very long runtimes for OpenLane2 made it difficult to test different synthesis configuration, as the feedback loop was a significant impediment to timely iteration.
 Working with ChatGPT, attempts were made to determine how to restart the `openlane` command from a failed stage, rather than starting from the beginning.
 However, ChatGPT did not seem to be familiar with version 2 of OpenLane, or with the `nix-shell` installation recommended in OpenLane2 docs.
-Despite working around the failure at a certain stage by manual generation of an LEF file, it was not possible to re-run starting with the stage that failed due to the missing file.
+Despite working around the failure at stage 59 through manual generation of an LEF file, it was not possible to re-run starting with the stage that failed due to the missing file.

 ## Results